"The medical sources that OMS queries are carefully selected to provide users with reliable and definitive information from reputable sources."

 Medhunt: A portal for searching medical and genetic information by some of the world's foremost experts on telemedicine in Geneva, Switzerland.
-Use this guide to search for reliable sources in healthcare.
+Use this site, "Health on the Net Foundation" to do keyword searches in medicine.

 Medical Reference Guide: The University of Maryland Medical Center provides this comprehensive medical reference guide that includes more than 50,000 pages of medically-reviewed health content including a medical encyclopedia, adrug interaction tool, and a pregnancy center.
 Gran parte de la guía también está disponible en español.

 MedLinePlus: Medical information provided by the National Library of Medicine including coverage on drugs, diseases, consumer health and preventitive treatments.
 Additional resources include a direct link to the MEDLINE database of "references to more than 11 million articles published in 4,300 biomedical journals."
 Without a paid subscription to this medical database, you will only get the citation and summary of the articles; you may get some full-text articles.

 Medscape: "Medscape offers specialists, primary care physicians, and other health professionals the Web's most robust and integrated medical information and education tools.
 After a simple, one time, free registration, Medscape automatically delivers to you the specialty site that best fits your profile."
 Requires free registration.